Pavand46/netflix-gpt/README.md

 - Form Validation
 - Authentication set up completed
 - Deployed to test
-- Authentication Logic for Sign Up and Sign In Form
+- Authentication Logic for Sign Up and Sign In Form(using API)
+- Created redux store with userSlice
+- Implemented Sign Out using API
+- Update Profile using API

 # Features